ariasarch/Stars2Cells_GUI/README.md

 pip install -r requirements.txt
 ```

-`faiss-cpu` accelerates Step 2 descriptor matching but is optional — the pipeline falls back to a scikit-learn KDTree if FAISS cannot be imported.
+`faiss-cpu` accelerates Step 2 descriptor matching but is optional — the pipeline falls back to a SciPy KDTree if FAISS cannot be imported.
 The remaining dependencies (PyQt5, pyqtgraph, scikit-image, scikit-learn, matplotlib, tqdm, Pillow, imageio, tifffile, psutil, networkx) are pinned in `requirements.txt`.

 ## Quick start